 Watch for cues.

 Your baby will let you know when she’s hungry by opening her mouth, sucking her hand, or squirming while waiting for a bottle.
 When she’s full, she’ll release the nipple or fall asleep.

 Try supplementing breastfeeding with formula feeding.

-Although experts recommend you exclusively breastfeed your baby for the first six months, you may later choose to supplement breast milk with baby formula,1 and with good reason – formula can provide extra nutrition when necessary, allows you to share feeding duties, and can help when you’re returning to work.
+Although experts recommend you exclusively breastfeed your baby for the first six months, you may later choose to supplement breast milk with baby formula.
+Formula can provide extra nutrition when necessary, allows you to share feeding duties, and helps when you’re returning to work.

 Ask for help.

 Don’t be afraid to ask for help if you need a break or if you want to share the feeding experience.
 The great thing about bottle-feeding is that your partner, parents, or other caregivers can feed baby, too.

 Are you interested in more bottle-feeding tips?
 Call (877) 711-8901 and speak with one of our live operators Monday – Friday (9am – 5pm EST) or contact us online anytime for bottle-feeding advice.